Do you only offer fly fishing?

 What do we need to bring?

-Do bring appropriate clothing including sunglasses, raincoats and warm layers.
+Bring appropriate clothing, sunglasses, raincoats and warm layers.
 Also bring food, snacks, drinks, or sunscreen.
 We have room for small coolers.
-We have room, if you choose to bring your own tackle.
+There is also room for your tackle if you choose to bring your own.

 What do you provide?